ebrehault/slides/plone/ploneconf-2017-keynote.md

 And as a reward for the difficult time, we inherit a strong culture.

-Communities which avoid difficulties build weaker culture (and so they need to protect thei core).
+Communities which avoid difficulties build weaker culture (and so they need to protect their core).

 .fx: titleslide

-# Presenter Notes

 --------------------------------------------------------------------------------